 There is so much pressure to breastfeed and to get it right.
-And there’s a lot of information on the internet that suggests that you may be a bad mom if you don’t at least try to breastfeed.
+And there’s a lot of information on the internet that suggests that you may be a bad mom if you’re choosing not to breastfeed.
 (Spoiler alert: You’re not.)
-To know whether or not breastfeeding is right for you is a tough question and unfortunately Google and Pinterest are incredibly unhelpful.
+Knowing the reasons to stop breastfeeding (or if breastfeeding is right for you to begin with) is a tough question and unfortunately, Google and Pinterest can be very unhelpful.

-My journey to stop breastfeeding and formula feed exclusively was ultimately the beginning of my journey to become the DGAF mom.
+My journey to quit breastfeeding and formula feed exclusively was ultimately the beginning of my journey to become the DGAF mom.
 You’ll see what I mean.

-But before you make a decision to stop or to continue, let’s take a closer look at why you may be having such a hard time with this and maybe, hopefully, find a way to figure out what is best for you and your family.
+If you want to quit breastfeeding or even thinking to yourself “I don’t want to breastfeed anymore” and yet still struggling with moving forward in that choice, let’s take a closer look at why you may be having such a hard time with this and maybe, hopefully, find a way to figure out what is best for you and your family.

 Some of the links below contain affiliate linking, which means that at no extra cost to you, I may earn a commission if you click through and make a purchase.
 You can read my full disclosure policy here.